openwms/org.openwms/README.md

 # Current Architecture

-Instead of applying a technical layered architecture (like we had with OSGi) the current architecture focus on business components.
+Instead of applying a technical layered architecture (like we did with OSGi and before with J2EE1.4) the current architecture focuses on business components.
 Business functions with a high degree of cohesion are kept together within a deployable software component.
 Each component has it's own development lifecycle with an API evolution roadmap and an isolated data store.
 The following sketch shows all currently existing as well as planned components of the OpenWMS.org system together with all potential surrounding systems.

 ![Architecture][1]

-Beside an user interface several other systems interact with the OpenWMS.org system.
+Beside the user interface, several other systems interact with the OpenWMS.org system.
 On top, we have ERP systems.
  Those systems send high-level tasks to OpenWMS.org, e.g. a customer order with order positions where each position refers to a product that is known by the `Inventory Service`.
 OpenWMS.org fulfills these tasks by orchestrating the underlying subsystem.
 The communication between OpenWMS.org and an ERP system may not be unidirectional only, OpenWMS.org can although send status messages to the ERP or may request product catalog updates, this depends on the project needs.
 On the bottom we have devices that are close to actors and sensors in an automated warehouse project.
 Those devices are almost all limited in hardware resources and protocol stacks.
 Typically [PLC](https://en.wikipedia.org/wiki/Programmable_logic_controller) (Programmable Logic